 A simplified car as the Ahmed body [2] is a three-dimensional bluff body moving in the vicinity of the ground generating a turbulent flow.
 Several separations appear along the body from the front to the back.
 The resulting recirculation zones contribute to a significant part of the drag coefficient [22], [28].
 So, an objective of the control is to reduce the transverse separation area in the wake.
-The drag coefficient changes strongly with the angle $\alpha$ between the horizontal line and the rear window.
+The drag coefficient changes strongly with the angle α between the horizontal line and the rear window.
 For low angles smaller than 12 degrees or large angles higher than 30 degrees, the flow separates at the back and is mainly a two-dimensional base flow.
 Especially, experimental and numerical studies confirm the two-dimensional behaviour of the detached near-wall flow at the base of the square back Ahmed body geometry [31], [20], [24].
-On the contrary for angles between these two values of $\alpha$ , the flow is highly three-dimensional over the rear window as there is two counter-rotary lateral vortices and an open separation bulb [28], [20], [31], [25].
-In this paper we focus on the square back Ahmed body ( $\alpha = 90^{\circ}$ ) corresponding to simplified mono space cars or trucks and so a two-dimensional study is performed.
+On the contrary for angles between these two values of α , the flow is highly three-dimensional over the rear window as there are two counter-rotary lateral vortices and an open separation bulb [28], [20], [31], [25].
+In this paper we focus on the square back Ahmed body ($\alpha = 90^{\circ}$) corresponding to simplified mono space cars or trucks and so a two-dimensional study is performed.
 The main objective is then to reduce the separated area at the back and thus the static and total pressure gradients that govern the aerodynamic drag.
+Two-dimensional computations cannot give the exact values of the drag around the three-dimensional Ahmed body but yields properly the effect of the passive control with respect to the uncontrolled case.
+However, the computational domain is restricted to a short area around the body as in any cases the wake flow is strongly three-dimensional.